 - Third, the plaintiff must establish that he or she suffered damages such as medical expenses, lost wages, or permanent disability as a result of the injury.

-Under Florida law, car accidents are governed by different rules than other personal injury cases.
+Melbourne auto accident lawyers will tell you that Under Florida law, car accidents are governed by different rules than other personal injury cases.
 Florida is a no-fault state; therefore, all Melbourne and Titusville drivers are required to maintain valid auto insurance that includes personal injury protection.
 When accidents occur, each driver is required to utilize insurance coverage to pay for his or her own injuries up to $10,000.
 However, injured parties may file suit and receive additional compensation if their injuries are determined to be severe or if the injury has resulted in disfigurement, permanent injury or death.

 The lawsuit must be filed by the representative of the decedent’s estate, though additional family members may be listed as individuals who have an interest in the case.
 The representative may be named in the will, or the court may otherwise appoint a representative.